aaronalbinson/fresh/src/pages/how-to-enter.md

       delay of up to a couple of days to respond.

-      – All entries need to be submitted at the very latest by Friday 29 March 2019 and should be emailed to:
+      – All entries need to be submitted at the very latest by 6pm on Friday 29 March 2019 and should be emailed to:

       <mailto:entries@freshawards.co.uk>